samfisherirl/Pulovers-Macro-Creator-for-AHKv2/README.md

-# Pulovers Macro Recorder for AHKv2 via Ahkv2converter
+# Pulovers Macro Creator for AHKv2 via Ahkv2converter

 I'll be adding more details here soon.